CVE-2026-28113 Overview

 Immediate Actions Required

-- Update Ultimate Learning Pro plugin to a patched version when available from the vendor
+- Deactivate the Ultimate Learning Pro plugin until a patched version above 3.9.1 is installed

 Patch Information